Andrzej Wasowski: Life

 After the Second World War, all of his family's possessions were seized by the communists, and the 26-year-old Wasowski became a stateless refugee.
-He placed third in the 1951 Marguerite Long International Piano Competition in Paris and second in the 1952 Busoni International Piano Competition in Bolzano.
+His post-war career began in Austria (1945-1946), Italy (1946), Belgium, France, Netherlands and Great Britain (1947).
+Entering various piano competitions, he placed third in the 1951 Marguerite Long International Piano Competition in Paris, third ex aequo in the Viotti International Music Competition and second in the 1952 Busoni International Piano Competition in Bolzano.
 He toured western Europe extensively in the late 1940s and 1950s.
-By the mid-1950s he played in Venezuela eventually becoming a citizen of that country.
+In 1951 he played in Venezuela eventually becoming a citizen of that country.
 In 1956 he married Countess Maria Grocholska in Cannes.
 He continued to tour extensively in Europe, South and Latin America including Mexico.
 He returned to his native Poland for a series of concerts in 1959 and 1960.

 His U.S. debut was in New York's Carnegie Hall in 1965.
 In the fall of 1967, he took up a teaching post at Oral Roberts University in Tulsa, Oklahoma.
-His letters of references included a handwritten note from Leopold Stokowski.
+His letters of references included a handwritten note from Leopold Stokowski and Arthur Rubinstein.

 Mr. Wasowski's family joined him from France in September 1969.
 During breaks from the school year he travelled back to Europe, South America and throughout the United States to perform.
 On January 7, 1981, Wasowski played Chopin's complete mazurkas in Lincoln Center's Alice Tully Hall.
 William Zakariasen of the New York Daily News in his review described it as "one of the most revelatory Chopin recitals heard in decades."

 In 1983 he settled in Washington D.C. where he played at the Terrace Theater of the Kennedy Center numerous times.
-He died in Washington.
+He died in Washington and is buried in Warsaw's Powązki Cemetery.